Arcodius/MiniRenderer/README.md

 # MiniRenderer

-A light-weight renderer for testing rendering techniques.
+A light-weight renderer for testing rendering techniques with optional CUDA acceleration.

 ## Renderer Features